-> Admission Requirements\:
+Admission Requirements:

 Admission requirements are those published in the General Catalog in effect during the year of the student's admission to the Nursing Program.
-The Nursing and Emergency Management Department reserves the right to admit or deny admission to individuals applying to the Nursing Program.
+The Nursing and Health Sciences Department reserves the right to admit or deny admission to individuals applying to the Nursing Program.

 - 1. Admission is competitive and candidates are evaluated based on: - a) Complete prerequisite courses with a grade of C or better in each course: - i.
-A full year of Algebra II or Integrated Math III at the secondary level, approved Algebra waiver exam, or completion of MATH 096 Basic Algebra II. - ii.
-CHEM 101 Introductory Chemistry (4). - iii.
+A full year of Algebra II or Integrated Math III at the secondary level, approved Algebra waiver exam, or completion of MATH 096. - ii.
+A full year of Chemistry or Physics at the secondary level or completion of CHEM 101 or PHYS 105. - iii.
 ENGL 101 College English I (4). - iv.
-BIOL 101 Human Anatomy (5) and BIOL 102 Human Physiology (5). - v.
+BIOL 101 Human Anatomy (5) or BIOL 102 Human Physiology (5). - v.
 NURS 110 Introduction to Nursing (2).
 Course may be in process at time of consideration. - b) College GPA calculated on cognate and GE courses required for the A.S. nursing degree.
 Courses that may be completed in high school and religion courses are not computed into the GPA.
 The minimum GPA for nursing applicants is 3.0.
 Preference will be given to applicants who have both a GPA above 3.3 and have completed at least 12 units of nursing-required courses at Pacific Union College. - i.
 Each course must be passed with a C or better. - ii.
-Having repeated cognate or GE courses after receiving a final grade of less than C reduces an applicant's chance of admission. - c) TEAS (Test of Essential Academic Skills) total score that results in an Academic Preparedness Level of Proficient, Advanced or Exemplary, minimum of 60. - d) Other factors (see A.S.
-Nursing Application Packet). - 2.
-Applicants must submit an application for admission to the Nursing and Emergency Management Department accompanied by the application fee of \$50.
-The nursing application also serves as application to the college.
+Having repeated cognate or GE courses after receiving a final grade of less than C reduces an applicant's chance of admission. - c) TEAS (Test of Essential Academic Skills) total score that results in an Academic Preparedness Level of Proficient, Advanced or Exemplary. - d) Other factors (see A.S.
+Nursing Application Packet).